 What is the World's Most Common Eye Color?
 Eye Color Percentages

-55% of the world population has brown eyes, which makes it the most popular human eye color.
+Approximately 79% of the world population has brown eyes, which makes it the most popular human eye color.
 The brown iris is determined by its pigmentation, and can either appear as dark brown or light brown.
 The dark brown iris results from a high concentration of melanin and is common in East Asia, Southeast Asia, and Africa.
-The light brown iris occurs due to low level of melanin in the iris and is common in Europe, West Asia, and the Americas.
+The light brown iris occurs due to a low level of melanin in the iris and is common in Europe, West Asia, and the Americas.
 The pigmentation of the eye is passed from parents to offspring through genetics.
 However, parents with brown eye color will not necessarily produce offspring with brown eye color, as the variation of genes can result in another eye color.

-8% of the world has hazel eyes.
+About 5% of the world has hazel eyes.
 The hazel color occurs due to the combination of melanin and the Rayleigh scattering of the light.
 Hazel eyes seem to change color from green to brown and blue.
 In some cases, the different refraction of light in this eye may result in a multicolored iris where the dominant color depends on the wavelength of the light entering the eye.

-While 5% of the population has amber eyes, only 2% of the world has green eyes.
+About 5% of the world has amber eyes.
 The amber color occurs due to the presence of a yellow pigment known as lipochrome.
 This makes the iris portray a russet/coppery tint and a yellowish/golden color that may sometimes be confused with the hazel color.
 Although it is uncommon in humans, it is common in birds, fish, and canines.

 Which Eye Color is the Most Common in the World?